cBournhonesque/lightyear/NOTES.md

   - on server, we can define a LocalTimeline, where the Tick is incremented every FixedUpdate.
   - the transport should be using the LocalTimeline to get the tick information.

-# Refactoring

-- Io: raw io (channels, WebTransport, Websocket)
-- Link/Transport: component that will store raw bytes that we receive/send from the network (webtransport, udp, etc.).
-Link between two peers to send data.
-- Channel: component adds reliability by allowing you to specify multiple channels depending on the the channel_id, we buffer the stuff to be processed on the channels
-- Session: component that tracks the long-term state of the link.